 One of our favourite films similar to mean Girls, this 70s flick starring Jodie Foster, Freaky Friday was remade with Jamie Lee Curtis and Lindsay Lohan in the early 2000s, with a suitably naughty soundtrack and wardrobe.
 It’s the story of an overworked mother and her bratty teenage daughter who switch bodies after an encounter with a fortune cookie.
 They are trapped like this until they start to see the world from each other’s point of view.
 It’s great fun and full of energy – peak Lohan!

 Director: Mark Waters

 A film that deserves a re-watch, if you have some free time.
 Juno was Elliot Page’s breakout role as a pregnant teenage girl with a quick wit and quirky values.
 As she navigates her relationship with the foetus’s father, her own parents and the parents who want to adopt her baby, she learns a lot about herself.
-This was the film which also put Diably Cody on the radar as a filmmaker to watch.
+This was the film that also put Diably Cody on the radar as a filmmaker to watch.
 It’s smart, sensitive and faithful to the life of a teenager in high school.
-Top marks all round.
+Top marks all around.

 Director: Jason Reitman